Deficiencies and excesses of nitrogen

 • Weak stems.

-• Claw-shaped leaves facing down.
+• Claw-shaped leaves facing the ground.

-• Little resistance to pests in general.
+• Poor resistance to pests in general.

-How does cannabis recover from excess nitrogen
+How cannabis recovers from excess nitrogen

-Deficiency of nitrogen progress
+Progress of nitrogen deficiency

-Deficiency of nitrogen progress
+Progress of nitrogen deficiency

 Comments in “Deficiencies and excesses of nitrogen” (5)